StudioKarsa/express-vue-boilerplate/README.md

 ### Running both the server and the website

-> Make sure MySQL is running and the database is created.
+> Make sure MySQL is running and the database and tables are created.
->

 Create a new **`.env`** file in **`packages/server`** and fill it with the following keys in the **`.env.example`** file:

 ```text